COVID-19 pandemic in Japan: Tōhoku

 The Tōhoku region had been relatively unaffected during the earlier waves of infections.
 As late as 10 July 2020, Iwate Prefecture had not reported any cases.
 By 3 April 2021, the total number of reported COVID-19 cases in the region had reached 12,076, with 6,423 of those cases having been reported in Miyagi Prefecture, 4,196 of which were from the city of Sendai.

-Kantō

-On 13 February 2020, three confirmed cases were announced in the Kanto region, and one case was confirmed in each of Kanagawa, Tokyo, and Chiba.
-On 6 March 2020, it was confirmed that 121 infected people were reported in 5 prefectures, including Tochigi and Saitama.
-On 21 March 2020, a total of 136 people were identified as infected in Tokyo, and a total of 311 people were confirmed in the Kanto region.

 Chūbu

-The first case was identified in Aichi Prefecture on 26 January 2020, and the first case of an infected person in Aichi was on 14 February 2020.
-As the virus spread, Governor Omura of recognized that there were two clusters in the prefecture, mainly in Nagoya.
-He emphasized the need to work with the Nagoya City Government to prevent the spread of infection.
+The first case was identified in Aichi Prefecture on 26 January 2020, and the second was identified on 14 February 2020.
+As the virus spread, the prefectural governor Omura stated that there were two major groups of infected people in Aichi, centred in Nagoya.
+He emphasized the need for collaboration between the national, prefectural, and city governments to prevent the spread of the virus.

 Kansai

 The Osaka model (大阪モデル, Ōsaka moderu) of self-restraint (自粛, Jishuku) was widely praised in Japan.
 The proactive measures enacted by Governor Yoshimura in Osaka Prefecture have been effective in mitigating the effects of the pandemic compared to other regions of Japan with minimal disruptions to education or the economy.
 Governors of other prefectures have followed this example.
 As the second-largest population center in Japan with the highest population density in the Kansai region, this has been effective to reduce the spread of the virus in this region.
 Reduced international tourism to Kyoto due to travel restrictions and cancellations of tour groups has also reduced the spread of the virus but the tourism sector is struggling as a result.